-It appears that, ultimately, these models of care will be financed by new arrangements such as ‘capitated payments’ (or a fixed payment for each registered patient), a system that could pave the way to developing the kind of ‘managed care’ found in the US.
+These models of care will be financed by new capitated payment arrangements, such as ‘a whole population budget’ (or a fixed payment to provide services for a defined population, for a set period of time), a system that could pave the way to developing the kind of ‘managed care’ found in the US.
 In fact, some people equate ‘integrated care’ with ‘managed care’.

 Managed care is often explained as a system of providing quality care while reducing its cost.
 The kinds of measures used to do this include giving clinicians financial incentives to use less costly forms of treatment, having higher thresholds for referring patients for investigation and putting controls on hospital admissions and lengths of stay.
-In the US, managed care can be provided through different ‘models of care’, such as Health Maintenance Organisations, where registered patients are given access to a network of services and staff in exchange for a subscriber fee (or premium).
+In the US, managed care can be provided through different ‘models of care’, such as Health Maintenance Organisations, where patients registered with what is essentially an insurance company are given access to a network of services and staff in exchange for a subscriber fee (or premium).

-Currently, NHS care is paid for by taxes and provided according to need while social care is means tested.
-It’s very possible – especially given severe cuts in funding for local authorities – that the integration of health and social care will be used as a justification by combined authorities for extending means testing or introducing some other form of charging for NHS care.
+Currently, NHS care is paid for by taxes and provides care according to need while social care is means tested.
+It’s possible – especially given severe cuts in funding for local authorities – that the integration of health and social care will be used as a justification for extending means testing or introducing some other form of charging for NHS care.

 Significantly, despite all this talk of integration,